zketosis/liam/.ai-agents/memory-bank/activeContext.md

 The current focus is on enhancing the Reviewer User experience with AI-driven analysis and suggestions integrated into the migration review process.
 Key areas of active development include:

-1. **Schema Override Generation Pipeline**: Improving the pipeline that creates and stores metadata suggestions based on PR reviews.
+1. **Schema Override Generation Pipeline**: Improving the pipeline that creates and stores schema override suggestions based on PR reviews.
 2. **Schema Change Detection**: Enhancing the detection system to better identify and analyze database migrations.
 3. **Review Prompt Template**: Refining the template to provide more detailed and contextual analysis.